 Corvert says the Wand includes a predictive wheel alignment application.
 It measures damage to suspension components, such as the engine cradle, knuckles, ball joints and rails.
 That allows Corvert to provide insurance companies with legitimate documentation to estimate those repairs up front so he can pre-order parts and keep work flowing.

-Jan Srack, CEO of Matrix, says the company conducted a study that revealed three out of every 10 vehicles has hidden damage.
+A recent study revealed three out of every 10 vehicles has hidden damage.
 Those problems are omitted from initial estimates, and shops often aren’t reimbursed for making repairs to damage found late in the process.
 Winfrey recently repaired a BMW hit in the headlight.
 The insurance company’s estimate included two hours of setup and one hour of pull time at the frame machine.

 After measuring the vehicle with the Wand, Winfrey uncovered additional damage to the car’s apron, strut tire and upper rail, amounting to several more labor hours that he could charge for.
 Winfrey reports that he has been able to add roughly six hours of structural repair time to every estimate using the Wand.
 With labor reimbursement of $55 an hour, that’s more than $300 added to the repair bill on every job.